plebbit/roadmap/README.md

 - [ ] Filter feed by language
 - [ ] Filter feed by location
 - [ ] Add account.warnings for ENS not resolving properly
+- [ ] useResolvedSubplebbitAddress for debugging setting up ENS in a subplebbit

 # Low priority